-\vec{F}{max} Maximum active power flow pursuant to Article 6

-\overrightarrow{FRM} Flow reliability margin pursuant to Article 8

-\vec{F}{ref} Flow resulting pursuant to paragraph 1(a)

-$\overrightarrow{RAM}{hv}$ Remaining available margin before validation

-- 2. In case an external constraint restricts the Core net positions pursuant to Article 7(2)(a), it shall be added as an additional row to the $\overrightarrow{PTDF_f}$ matrix and the $\overrightarrow{RAM}{bv}$ vector as follows: - (a) the PTDF value in the column related to the bidding zone applying the concerned external constraint is set to 1 for an export limit and -1 for an import limit, respectively; - (b) the PTDF values in the columns related to all other bidding zones are set to zero; and - (c) the RAM value is set to the amount of the external constraint, corrected for the net position included in the CGM.
+- \vec{F}{max} Maximum active power flow pursuant to Article 6 \vec{FRM} Flow reliability margin pursuant to Article 8 \vec{F}{ref} Flow resulting from the net positions described in the CGM after NRAO, pursuant to Article 17(4)(b) - $\overrightarrow{RAM}{hv}$ Remaining available margin before validation - 2.
+In case an external constraint restricts the Core net positions pursuant to Article 7(2)(a), it shall be added as an additional row to the PTDF_f matrix and the $\overrightarrow{RAM}{bv}$ vector as follows: - (a) the PTDF value in the column related to the bidding zone applying the concerned external constraint is set to 1 for an export limit and -1 for an import limit, respectively; - (b) the PTDF values in the columns related to all other bidding zones are set to zero; and - (c) the RAM value is set to the amount of the external constraint, corrected for the net position included in the CGM.

-Article 19.
-Validation of flow-based parameters
+Article 19.Validation of flow-based parameters